 In this lab, you will be introduced to the Linux operating system.
 The basic commands will be presented in this lab.
-By the end of you alb, you will be asked to perform simple operations and submit a script of the terminal session.
+By the end of you lab, the TA will ask you to demo some part of the lab and submit a script of the terminal session.